haelgh/hybrid-deep-forecasting/README.md

 ## 🙋 Questions?

-Feel free to open an issue or reach out on [LinkedIn](https://www.linkedin.com/in/olha--tytarenko/) if you’re interested in similar research.
+Feel free to open an issue or reach out on [LinkedIn](https://www.linkedin.com/in/olha--tytarenko/) or via [email](olhatytarenko03@gmail.com) if you’re interested in similar research.